Lahiruerandika/aws-solutions-architect-exam-guide/aws-solutions-architect-exam-prep/design-secure-architectures/questions.md

 **Why other options are incorrect:**

 - **B** and **C**: Relying on customers’ IP addresses is not viable for global users with dynamic IPs.
-- **D**: Allowing port 3306 access from `0.0.0.0/0` exposes the database to the public internet, which is a serious security risk.

 ---